Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Although sometimes this occurs because the listing agent falsely tells the buyer’s agent that there are other offers, even when there are none.

-How can you protect yourself against this trick?
+How can you protect yourself?

 Request that your buyer’s agent obtain the listing agent’s response about offers via email.